MissNG-Git/Portfolio/README.md

 - Make header stick to top & scroll with page scrolling

+- Determine gh-pages deployment issue

 ### ≫ ──── ≪•◦ USABILITY ◦•≫ ──── ≪

-1. Navigate to deployed application page on [GitHub Pages](https://missng-portfolio.herokuapp.com/)
+1. Navigate to deployed application page on [Heroku](https://missng-portfolio.herokuapp.com/)
 2. Scroll down through page or alternative click one of the links at the top.